Categories

 I didn’t have great light to show you BUT you can see the difference in my pores.
 The primer fills them and smoothes the skin.
 Once dry, you can then apply your foundation which looks better and stays on for longer.

 I don’t use a primer if I’m not wearing foundation.
 I tend to wear foundation if I’m going to work, which is a 10hr+ day including several hours in a car.
-When I get home, the foundation doesn’t have the same coverage as the morning (understandable), but it still gives some coverage.
-When I use my FaceHalo make-up pad to remove the makeup, I can see the foundation coming off.
+When I get home, the foundation doesn’t have the same coverage as the morning (understandable), but it still gives good coverage.

 How does it blend and look throughout the day?